-- 1.7.1 This Constitution is also supported by several documents that provide further details on how governance arrangements in the ICB will operate. - 1.7.2 The following are appended to the Constitution and form part of it for the purpose of clause 1.6 and the ICB's legal duty to have a constitution: - a) Standing orders which set out the arrangements and procedures to be used for meetings and the processes to appoint the ICB committees. - 1.7.3 The following do not form part of the Constitution but are required to be published. - a) The Scheme of Reservation and Delegation (SoRD) sets out those decisions that are reserved to the Board of the ICB and those decisions that have been delegated in accordance with the powers of the ICB and which must be agreed in accordance with and be consistent with the Constitution.
-The SoRD identifies where, or to whom, functions and decisions have been delegated to.

-- b) Functions and Decision map a high-level structural chart that sets out which key decisions are delegated and taken by which part or parts of the system.
-The Functions and Decision map also includes decision making responsibilities that are delegated to the ICB (for example, from NHS England). - c) Standing Financial Instructions which set out the arrangements for managing the ICB's financial affairs. - d) The ICB Governance Handbook this brings together all the ICB's governance documents, so it is easy for interested people to navigate.
-It includes: - The Scheme of Reservation and Delegation (SoRD) - Functions and Decision map - Standing Financial Instructions - Terms of reference for all committees and sub-committees of the Board that exercise ICB functions. - Delegation arrangements for all instances where ICB functions are delegated, in accordance with section 65Z5 of the 2006 Act, to another ICB, NHS England, an NHS trust, NHS foundation trust, local authority, combined authority or any other prescribed body; or to a joint committee of the ICB and one of those organisations in accordance with section 65Z6 of the 2006 Act. - Terms of reference of any joint committee of the ICB and another ICB, NHS England, an NHS trust, NHS foundation trust, local authority, combined authority or any other prescribed body; or to a joint committee of the ICB and one or those organisations in accordance with section 65Z6 of the 2006 Act. - the up-to-date list of eligible providers of primary medical services under clause 3.7.2 - e) Key policy documents, which should also be included in the governance handbook or linked to it including:
+- 1.7.1 This Constitution is also supported by a number of documents which provide further details on how governance arrangements in the ICB will operate. - 1.7.2 The following are appended to the Constitution and form part of it for the purpose of clause 1.6 and the ICB's legal duty to have a Constitution: - a) Standing orders- which set out the arrangements and procedures to be used for meetings and the processes to appoint the ICB committees. - 1.7.3 The following do not form part of the Constitution but are required to be published. - a) The Scheme of Reservation and Delegation (SoRD)- sets out those decisions that are reserved to the board of the ICB and those decisions that have been delegated in accordance with the powers of the ICB and which must be agreed in accordance with and be consistent with the Constitution.
+The SoRD identifies where, or to whom, functions and decisions have been delegated to. - b) Functions and Decision map- a high level structural chart that sets out which key decisions are delegated and taken by which part or parts of the system.
+The Functions and Decision map also includes decision making responsibilities that are delegated to the ICB (for example, from NHS England). - c) Standing Financial Instructions - which set out the arrangements for managing the ICB's financial affairs. - d) The ICB Governance Handbook -This brings together all the ICB's governance documents so it is easy for interest people to navigate.
+It includes: - The Scheme of Reservation and Delegation (SoRD) - Functions and Decision map - Standing Financial Instructions - Terms of reference for all committees and sub-committees of the board that exercise ICB functions. - Delegation arrangements for all instances where ICB functions are delegated, in accordance with section 65Z5 of the 2006 Act, to another ICB, NHS England, an NHS trust, NHS foundation trust, local authority, combined authority or any other prescribed body; or to a joint committee of the ICB and one of those organisations in accordance with section 65Z6 of the 2006 Act. - Terms of reference of any joint committee of the ICB and another ICB, NHS England, an NHS trust, NHS foundation trust, local authority, combined authority or any other prescribed body; or to

-- Standards of Business Conduct Policy - Conflicts of interest policy and procedures - Policy for public involvement and engagement
+- a joint committee of the ICB and one or those organisations in accordance with section 65Z6 of the 2006 Act. - the up-to-date list of eligible providers of primary medical services under clause 3.6.2 - Composition of Board members and the role profiles - e) Key policy documents including: - Standards of Business Conduct Policy - Conflicts of interest policy and procedures - Policy for public involvement and engagement